 3. Start your week with a deep-conditioning treatment.

 Choose a day where you can spend an extra 10 minutes to set your hair in the shower, preferably while it’s still steaming in the bathroom (hot air opens up the cuticle and helps the product absorb better).
-A deeply emollient tub treatment, like the Suave Professionals Moisture Mask with Almond + Shea Butter can serve as a weekly re-hydration boost to parched curly hair.
+A deeply emollient tub treatment, like Suave Professionals Moisture Mask with Almond + Shea Butter, can serve as a weekly re-hydration boost to parched curly hair.

 4. Do a full shampoo and condition twice a week, max.

 Natural hair is typically extremely curly, meaning sebum doesn’t coat root to tip as efficiently as it does on straight hair.
 This mainly means curly hair is drier, can feel more brittle and can last longer between a full wash.
 When you do go the whole nine yards, choose a wash and care system that’s specifically for dry or naturally curly hair.
 These systems usually have formula cocktails that have more moisturizing and frizz-fighting ingredients, including beneficial botanicals.

 5. Have an off-day ritual.